number-25/autodidacticism/Cheatsheets/Julia_base_function.md

 ##### create a Type which is a union of different subtypes, allowing it to take on different type values: ` IntandString = Union(Int64, String)`

+##### missing values are themselves a specific kind of type - they are not just absent and NA, but do in fact have some sort of contradictory value - the "missing" type: `a = [1, missing]` to create an array which the value 1 and a missing value also.
+When we want to skip and ignoring these missing values, say, when loading into a DataFrame or performing some function, we can use the **skipmissing()** function: `mean(skipmissing(a))`

 ## Blocks
 Blocks allow for the grouping and compartmentalization of sets of statements, there are several kinds of blocks; begin, let, do.